Liu Zhong: Life

 Following this display of cowardice, Liu Xi was replaced in Dai and demoted to Marquess of Heyang (t 合陽, s 合阳, Héyáng), a county southeast of present-day Heyang County.

-In 195BC, Liu Xi's son Prince Pi was made Prince or King of Wu.
+On 30 November 196 BC, Liu Xi's son Liu Pi was made Prince or King of Wu.
+Liu Xi had another son, Liu Guang (刘广), who was made Marquis of De (德侯) on 8 Jan 195 BC.
+Liu Guang died in c.August 188 BC; he had been marquis for seven years and eight months.
+He was given the posthumous name "Ai" (哀).

-Liu Xi died in 193 BC and was subsequently honored under the posthumous name of the "Qing" or "Momentary King".
+Liu Xi died in the summer of 193 BC and was subsequently honored with the posthumous name of "Qing" ("Momentary").
+As his son was a prince, he was posthumously restored to his former rank of Prince (or King).